Table of Contents

-Two North Texas men are among those who have been charged with seditious conspiracy in connection with last year’s assault on the U.S. Capitol.
+Two North Texas men are among those who were charged with seditious conspiracy in connection with last year’s assault on the U.S. Capitol.
 Until recently, many people had never even heard of sedition charges.
 In this article, we will explain the offense and how the government is using this obscure law to prosecute a far-right militia group for their alleged involvement in the invasion of the U.S. Capitol.

 Seditious conspiracy is a federal offense defined in 18 U.S.C. § 2384.
 It occurs when two or more people conspire to “overthrow, put down, or to destroy by force” the U.S. government, or to levy war against it, or to oppose by force and try to prevent, hinder or delay the execution of any law.